 | Comprehensive Homeowner Party Wall Awards | From £799 | For projects where a more complete fixed-fee award service is needed |

-If your street isn’t listed, we still cover it—share your postcode and we’ll confirm quickly.
+If your street or postcode is not listed, send us your project details and we’ll confirm coverage quickly.

 1) Do I need a Party Wall Notice for an Ealing rear extension?